 “You lined ‘er.”
 Danny said.
 He did not say it contemptuously, but he did say it.
 And the implication was that maybe Deek should have stuck to spinning tackle.
 When they were kids, Deek was a worm and spinning lure fisherman.
 Danny put up with it because friends tolerate even these larger sins.

 Deek had bought his fly-casting gear after he read a Scientific American article on the physics of tossing a fly line.
 He wanted to see how it worked.
 He practiced the general principles by flipping null lures across his backyard for his cat to chase.
 But he had not had much opportunity in the thirty years since that article to actually wet a lure on good water.
 He had caught a few fish in that time, most of them small, young and rather dull-witted.
-He liked catching the fish, but his interest was mostly in the process.
+He liked catching the fish, but his interest was mostly in the process, the physics of a whipped rod and a heavy line.

 “Never said I was a Master at it,” Deek said.